Noah and the Whale: Early years and Peaceful, the World Lays Me Down (2006–2008)

-After the departure of Marling, Emmy the Great sang with the band for a short period of time, as well as Lillie Flynn (sister of singer Johnny Flynn) and Rebecca Taylor of Slow Club filling the role of female vocalist during tours.
+After the departure of Marling, Emmy the Great sang with the band for a short period of time, as well as Lillie Flynn (sister of singer Johnny Flynn) and Rebecca Lucy Taylor of Slow Club and Self Esteem filling the role of female vocalist during tours.

 The band also released a 'punk' EP at the time called Noah and the Whale presents: The A Sides featuring new songs and a reworking of "Hold My Hand As I'm Lowered" from the band's debut album.
 Vinyl copies of the EP are still available on the Young And Lost Club website.